Shopping Links

 There are plenty of negatives to go around, though.
 For one thing, none of it is original; again, it owes a lot to RPGs which are in turn heavily influenced by Tolkien, for both good and bad.
 With the exception of that initial bout of non-linearity, the storytelling is very straightforward and the attempts to be deep or clever seem forced (or at least overwritten) more often than not.
 The motives and power struggle among the villains provides some mystery, but in the entire series there is a grand total of one properly surprising plot twist, and maybe three lesser ones.

 The series has a hefty 6 hours to build up momentum, but that ends up being both and advantage and a disadvantage.
 It provides plenty of time for leisurely development, but I found it a bit tedious after a while, and if the plot doesn't hook you, it could get downright boring.
-Worse still, the story was still cut short; the second half of the OAV series drastically compresses the original story in an attempt to wrap everything up.
-This results in a rushed second half and a vaguely unsatisfying ending.
+Worse still, the story was cut short anyway; the second half of the OAV series drastically compresses the original story in an attempt to wrap everything up.
+This results in a rushed closing half and a vaguely unsatisfying ending.

 The ending is unsatisfying because it wasn't really supposed to be the end, and that's where the TV version comes in.
 The beginning of the TV series re-tells a somewhat different version of the second half of the OAVs, then continues on to the "real" end.
 It's confusing no matter how you cut it, and if you wanted to get the best of both worlds you'd probably want to stop watching the OAVs at the halfway point and switch to the TV version.

 In Japanese both the casting and acting are solid.
-If you ignore Parn's over-the-top performance, the vocals carry the series--the acting makes the characters feel more three dimensional and keeps the drama relatively engaging.
+If you ignore Takeshi Kusao's over-the-top performance as Parn, the vocals carry the series--the acting makes the characters feel more three-dimensional and keeps the drama relatively engaging.

-The English dub, unfortunately, is not on the same level.
+The English dub is not on the same level.
 The casting matches up well with the Japanese (particularly Slayn) and the acting isn't bad, but the dialogue is a bit awkward and the general lack of force behind the performances accentuates the weaknesses in the rest of the production.
-In some cases, where a scene didn't have much else going for it, the dubbed version seemed rather flat, while the Japanese acting was good enough to make it interesting.
-Basically the English version doesn't do any damage, but the Japanese version is good enough to bring the whole thing up a notch.
+In some cases, where a scene doesn't have much else going for it, the dubbed version feels rather flat, while the Japanese acting is good enough to make it interesting.
+Basically, the English version doesn't do any damage, but the Japanese version is good enough to bring the whole thing up a notch.

-The music, thankfully, is quite good; a beautiful opening theme that captures more of the spirit of adventure than anything else in the production, a decent end theme (also with attractive, storybook-like visuals), and a lot of nicely orchestral, classically inspired music.
-Unfortunately the background music is rather repetitive--one dramatic theme in particular is used over and over, so even though it's pretty good it gets rather wearing after about the 20th time you hear it.
+The music is the series' other strength.
+The beautiful opening theme, written by Akino Arai and sung by Sherry, captures more of the spirit of adventure than anything else in the production.
+Sherry also sings the appealing, slightly melancholy end theme, which is accompanied by attractive, storybook-like visuals.
+Mitsuo Hagita's classically-inspired background score is nicely orchestral and a perfect fit.
+Unfortunately, the background music is repetitive--one dramatic theme in particular is used over and over, so even though it's good it gets rather wearing after about the twentieth time you hear it.

 Related Recommendations

 First of all, there is the Record of Lodoss War TV series, Chronicles of the Heroic Knight, which greatly fills out and completes the story started in the OAVs.
-The various Crystania anime also take place in another part of the same world as Lodoss Island.
-Lodoss War is also somewhat similar to Heroic Legend of Arislan, which is generally better.
-The solid and amusing series Rune Soldier Louie has a similarly classic RPG feel, but with a humorous lean.
-And, there's Fire Emblem which, which although somewhat cheesier and never completed, actually has some budget.
-Worth mentioning as a rather fun comedy take on the same fantasy RPG ground is Gestalt.
+The Legend of Crystania movie and OAV series also take place in another part of the same world as Lodoss Island.
+Lodoss War is also somewhat similar to the more shoujo-flavored Heroic Legend of Arslan, which is generally better.
+The solid and amusing series Rune Soldier Louie has a similarly classic RPG feel (and the same creator), but with a humorous lean; Gestalt is another fun comedy take on the same material.
+And there's the video game based Fire Emblem, which, although somewhat cheesier and never completed, actually has some budget.
 Finally, Escaflowne, though it involves many semi-sci-fi things, is still an appealing mostly-fantasy epic that shares some themes and flavor.

 US DVD Review